Webinar Themes and Dates for 2025–2026

 – Research, Practice and Reflection

-In a time of food poverty which affects many people the question of the diaconal role in food with affected people is increasingly questioned.
+In a time of food poverty which affects many people the question of the diaconal role in food sharing with affected people is increasingly questioned.
 On the one hand diaconal food sharing is an area for innovative practice, including political practice.
 The topics covered by this webinar will include research on diaconal food sharing.
 We will explore local practices of food sharing as community building and as support for action for change.

 From a diaconal perspective, sharing food and having a meal are closely related but not the same.
 Sharing food takes on a deeper meaning against the horizon of sharing a meal together, as the embodiment of community or solidarity.
 This intrinsic connection between receiving, offering, sharing, and celebrating is visible in the Eucharist.
 The webinar will therefore pay attention to the theological reflection on the relationship between sharing a meal at the Eucharistic Table, at other tables and diaconal food sharing practice.